egotisticalgiraffe/P-TOP/README.md

 # P-TOP
-Converts Python scripts to OCR 'friendly' pseudcode
+Converts Python scripts To OCR 'friendly' Pseudcode

 # What?
 Feed me a Python script, I will birth you the pseudcode for it